Vertex Cuts: Applications

 The following was proved by Stallings in a series of papers (see \cite{Stallings1968,Stallings1970,Stallings1971}).

 \begin{theo}[Stallings' Structure Theorem \cite{Dunwoody1982,Cohen1972}] A finitely generated group has more than one end if and only if it splits over a finite subgroup. \end{theo}

 The first author proved Stallings' theorem in \cite{Dunwoody1982} by showing that the cut system of edge cuts, see Example~\ref{exam:edgeends}, has a nested subsystem.
-We have proved that any cut system has a nested subsystem which separates ends.
-Hence we have a new proof of the main result in \cite{Dunwoody1982}, and we get a new and relatively simple proof of Stallings' Structure Theorem.
+We have proved that any graph with more than one end has a nested subsystem which separates ends and is invariant under automorphisms, see Example~\ref{exam:vertexends} and Theorem~\ref{theo:optimally}.
+Hence we have a new proof of the main result in \cite{Dunwoody1982}.
+If the graph is a Cayley graph with more than one end then the tree has infinite diameter and the action is non-trivial.
+Thus we get a new and relatively simple proof of Stallings' Structure Theorem.
 This is presented in detail in \cite{Kroen2009}.

 There are different ways of generalizing Stallings' theorem.
 One option is to drop the assumption of $G$ being finitely generated.
 Another option is to consider splittings of finitely generated groups over groups which are not necessarily finite.